 Ha’apai, with its powdery white sand beaches that stretched for as far as you can see, was by far my favorite stop in Tonga!
 The island is very remote, with local villages and a handful of accommodations occupying the small land.
 The resorts are spread far and wide, so there is no feeling of being crammed or overcrowded, even in the midst of peak season.

-If you love outdoors and adventure, and can tolerate minimalistic lifestyle, then you will love Serenity Beaches Resort.
+If you love outdoors and adventure, and can appreciate the minimalistic lifestyle, then you will love Serenity Beaches Resort.
 But if you can’t stand getting a bit of sand in your bed or living with a few natives of a jungle, this resort may not be for you.

 Oh, and don’t get me started on the views from this resort!
 I don’t even have the words.
 Just go visit Matafonua website and you will see exactly what I mean.